-The subject land is not identified as having a natural hazard category identified over it.
+The subject land is identified as having a flood/ liquiefaction and debris flow hazard category identified over it.
 A coastal hazard is identified on land east of the railway line.
 A recent tsunami report has identified the Kaikoura coastal land to be potentially exposed to flooding in the event of a large earthquake.
 This modelling report states that an event of this nature has a low probability.
 The recent Kaikoura earthquake did not result in a tsunami, however there was a significant rise in the land, thus reducing the threat of inundation from the sea.